95 Degrees Celsius To Fahrenheit

 Detailed Explanation

 The Celsius and Fahrenheit scales are two of the most widely used temperature measurement systems in the world.
-Celsius, also known as centigrade, is used in most countries and is based on the freezing and boiling points of water—0°C and 100°C, respectively.
+Which means celsius, also known as centigrade, is used in most countries and is based on the freezing and boiling points of water—0°C and 100°C, respectively.
 Fahrenheit, on the other hand, is primarily used in the United States and a few other countries, with water freezing at 32°F and boiling at 212°F.

 The formula to convert Celsius to Fahrenheit is: $F = (C \times \frac{9}{5}) + 32$